 The federal trade commission has claimed Facebook for illegal monopolization.
 The judge granted the national trade commission a second chance to prove the charges on Facebook.

 The US district judge James Boasberg granted dismissal to the earlier motion of the Facebook company over the summer.
 He gave the FTC a chance and allowed them to ament on their complaint and try again.

 The judge also dismissed a relevant lawsuit.
 The Collison of state attorneys imposed the case.
 The state indicated they intended to appeal the ruling still, for the reconsideration, not granted.

-The FTC can still face the challenges to prove their allegation on Facebook.
+The FCT can still face the challenges to prove their allegation on Facebook.
 They said the claim was unclear.
 The FTC can still move the bars to prove the claim.

-The FTC claims that Facebook shares protected due to entry barriers.
+The FTC claims that Facebook shares are protected due to a barrier to entry.
 This fact is proved, providing enough allegedly facts that Facebook established monopoly power in the market.
 Its anticompetitive behavior has willfully maintained its dominance by acquiring WhatsApp and Instagram.